 - Emily Korrell, 2/3 Classroom Teacher

-Students will also get the opportunity to alternate between being a younger and an older student in their classes.
-The younger students will learn from the older and more experienced students.
-The older students will model behavior and help welcome the younger children, which will support our school culture of students learning from one another and relying upon each other.
-When a student asks a teacher a question, the teacher will encourage the student to ask a peer who will be able to help.
-Children will become accustomed to helping each other, regardless of being the younger or older student in the classroom.
+Students also get the opportunity to alternate between being a younger and an older student in their classes.
+The younger students learn from the older and more experienced students.
+The older students model behavior and help welcome the younger children, which supports our school culture of students learning from one another and relying upon each other.
+When a student asks a teacher a question, the teacher encourages the student to ask a peer who will be able to help.
+Children become accustomed to helping each other, regardless of being the younger or older student in the classroom.

 The door is always open at RVC.
 Parents are welcome to watch, and encouraged to get involved.
 Whether helping with math games, supporting new readers, supervising a building project, planting a garden, or serving on the Leadership Council, parent volunteers are a vital part of the RVC community.

 Parents who cannot volunteer during the school day often take home projects or participate in evening or weekend events.
 Parents are not required to volunteer.
 However, many parents find that their lives, and those of their children, are enriched when they are able to do so.

 At RVC, it is our mission to understand and support the unique social, emotional and academic needs of every child.
 In addition to the classroom teachers, RVC staff includes a Special Education Teacher (click here for more information about our approach to Special Education), an Intervention Specialist, an English Language Development Teacher, and a bilingual Family Outreach and Support Coordinator.